Brutsch History, Family Crest & Coats of Arms

 - Verena Brutsch, aged 28, who landed in America, in 1895

 Brutsch Settlers in United States in the 20th Century

 - Anna Brutsch, aged 71, who settled in America from Zurich, Switzerland, in 1903

 - Ernst Brutsch, aged 33, who settled in America from Stein, Switzerland, in 1907

-- Charles Brutsch, aged 44, who emigrated to the United States, in 1908
+- Charles Brutsch, aged 44, who immigrated to the United States, in 1908

-- Lydia Brutsch, aged 19, who emigrated to the United States from Stein, Switzerland, in 1920
+- Lydia Brutsch, aged 19, who immigrated to the United States from Stein, Switzerland, in 1920

 - Carl Johan Brutsch, aged 23, who landed in America, in 1922